 Live amidst history by renting one of our many historic properties.

 Since its founding, the Newport Restoration Foundation has restored and preserved more than eighty 18th- and early 19th-century buildings, seventy-four of which are currently rented as private residences to tenant stewards and maintained by a full-time crew of carpenters and painters.
-This is one of the largest collections of period architecture owned by an organization in the U.S. More importantly, the majority of these structures are lived in and used as they have for more than three centuries, making them an enduring and defining feature of the historic architectural fabric of Newport and a source of pride for the community.
+This is one of the largest collections of period architecture owned by an organization in the U.S. More importantly, the majority of these structures are lived in and used as they have been for three centuries, making them an enduring and defining feature of the historic architectural fabric of Newport and a source of pride for the community.

 This five-bay, gambrel-roofed dwelling is one of NRF's most intact historic houses, retaining early 19th-century architectural fabric and detail.
 From the Civil War until NRF's purchase, 29 Mary Street was owned by Daniel Smith and his descendants, a prominent African-American family in Newport.